 To disable inline power on any member LAG port, use the no inline power command on the LAG ports (because interface configuration mode is not available for LAG ports to run the command).
 After configuring inline power on PoE ports, you can verify the configuration using the show running-config command.
 If you have configured inline power on a regular PoE port in either global configuration mode or interface configuration mode, the inline power configuration commands display under the interface configuration level.
-If a regular PoE port becomes a PoE LAG port, or a PoE LAG port is configured under global configuration mode, the inline power configuration commands display under the global configuration level.
-If a LAG is removed, the inline power configuration commands for all ports display under the interface configuration level.
+If a regular PoE port becomes a PoE LAG port, or a PoE LAG port is configured under global configuration mode, the inline power configuration commands display under the inline power configuration commands display under the interface in the power configuration commands display under the interface power configuration commands display under the interface power configuration commands display under the interface is removed, the inline power configuration commands for all ports display under the interface configuration level.